 Visiting the Waterford Viking Triangle

-Accessible by foot and in the nooks and crannies of old spaces, this trail is easily navigated, although there is a costumed tour known as Epic Tour of the Viking Triangle.
+Accessible by foot and in the nooks and crannies of old spaces, this trail is easily navigated, although there is a costumed tour known as the Epic Tour of the Viking Triangle.

-A statue was erected in 2014, to mark the 844th anniversary of the marriage – considered one of the most influential events in Irish History, which would give Strongbow succession rights to the Kingdom.
+A statue was erected in 2014 to mark the 844th anniversary of the marriage – considered one of the most influential events in Irish History, which would give Strongbow succession rights to the Kingdom.

 Waterford Today